 At 4:53 p.m.
 Jan.
 12, Zachary ’98 and Sharon Segaar-King ’98 were sitting down for an early supper with their four children when the floor began to rumble and the walls to wave.
-A geology major at Calvin, Zach, pictured at right, knew it was an earthquake and shouted for all to get out of the house.
+A geology major at Calvin, Zach, knew it was an earthquake and shouted for all to get out of the house.
 Sharon grabbed the baby while he herded their other three children outside.
 In the driveway, parked SUVs were bouncing.

 Hundreds of Calvin alumni felt the 7.0-magnitude earthquake that devastated Haiti.
 Some, like the Segaar-Kings, felt it with their whole bodies.
 Others felt it in their hearts.
 These are but a few of those who continue to offer help to our Haitian neighbors.

 Zach and Sharon Segaar-King have made their home in Port-au-Prince for four years.
 Career missionaries with Christian Reformed World Missions, they’re helping support and train Haitian church leaders and construct new churches.
 Co-missionaries Howard Van Dam ’82 and his wife, Ruth, who have been in Haiti since 1992, work with Haitian partner organizations, such as

 Immediately after the quake, they and Christian Reformed World Relief Committee (CRWRC) staff drew on connections established over the CRC’s 35 years in Haiti to quickly find food and water-filtration equipment for their Haitian staff and the staff of their seven Haitian partner organizations.
 They also located temporary housing for those who lost homes.